 Google has launched a tool called PageSpeed Insights which you can use to test how your site will appear on a mobile device and find ways to improve the user experience by cutting down page load times.

 The field of picture optimization is a broad one, and it can take years to perfect your techniques.
 It's easy to become caught up in the art of image editing.
 From increasing consumer traffic via Google images searches to lowering site loading time, image improvement is an important component of creating a successful eCommerce website.

 An image's file name is one of the most important components to consider when optimizing an eCommerce website for SEO.
 Optimizing your images correctly will help you rank higher in Google Image searches and other search engines, including product page images and category pages.
 This can account for a significant portion of organic traffic to your site.

 Additionally, these files are often used as thumbnail images on various search result pages, which could either attract or repel potential customers.
 A recent study by Conductor showed that 47% of consumers click on the first three results in SERPs no matter what ranking they are at.
 If you are not getting clicks from people looking through image results, it could be because your image isn't optimized correctly, or perhaps it doesn't contain keywords incorporated into its file name.

 Summary of Image Optimization Tips for Google Images

 Optimizing images for websites isn't as easy as uploading a profile picture or cover photo onto Facebook.
 It requires a little extra planning and time to get it correct, but the end result will be worth your effort.
-If you consider all of these tips and implement them appropriately, you can increase your SEO rankings and receive more organic traffic from image search results.
+If you consider all of these tips and implement them appropriately, you can increase your Ecommerce SEO rankings and receive more organic traffic from image search results.

 - Google recommends keeping file names short, so they are easy to read after being truncated by search engines.